liquibase/Observability-Dashboards/README.md

 Common metrics:

-* Success Rate
 * Deployment Frequency
+* Change Failure Rate
 * Lead Time To Change
 * MTTR (Mean Time To Recovery)

-## Success Rate

-Counting all deployments, breaking them down between success and failure.

 ## Deployment Frequency

 Frequency of database deployments
+## Change Failure Rate

+Percentage of deployment that fail

 ## Lead Time To Change

 Time between when a change was first seen in the pipeline (e.g., first deployment to DEV) and the time it was successfully deployed to PROD